-Imprinting is something that happens during the sensitive, early development period of an animal’s life.
-During this stage, an animal will (hopefully) build bonds or attachments — usually with their (cat) parents or the person who is taking care of them.
+Cat imprinting can mean several things, but typically it is defined by an establishment of trust.
+“Imprinting is something that happens during the sensitive, early development period of an animal’s life,” Tamburo says.
+“During this stage, an animal will (hopefully) build bonds or attachments — usually with their (cat) parents or the person who is taking care of them.”

 What are the signs your cat has imprinted on you?

-Showing you the ultimate trust by showing you their belly!
+Display their trust by showing you their bellyopens in a new tab!
 (Although this may not be an invitation to touch said belly.)

 Are certain breeds more likely to imprint than others?

 Siamese, Ragdoll, Sphynx, and Maine Coon cat breedsopens in a new tab tend to be needier and are more likely to imprint on a person.
 Some cats can be too attached to you.
 Separation anxiety can be a real issue for cats (just like for dogs), especially for those adopted during the pandemic, who got used to having their humans around all the time and now have to adjust to them spending more time out of the house.

 Cats don’t “fake affection” to get more food or be let outside, but they do use their body language to communicate their needs to you.
 Every cat is different, though, so how they express affection or demonstrate their bond with their person is different, too.
 But the desire to imprint — to connect and trust — is hardwired into cats (and humans).
 It’s a survival instinct.

 “This is something we usually see in stray or feral cats, who may have missed their socialization period but still trust that one human who cares for them,” Tamburo says.
 “For instance, a colony of feral cats will likely run from most humans but will be excited to see the person who feeds them and cares for them.
 In some cases, they may show affection, but often they will accept the food and go back to their daily routine.”